vippsas/vipps-epayment-api/operations/create.md

 - card payments
     - Opening the Vipps card entry page on both desktop/mobile.
 More information at [Card payments](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/vipps-checkout-api-faq#card-payments)

+### NATIVE_REDIRECT

+Applicable only for Wallet payments.
+The given `redirectUrl` will automatically open the Vipps app on mobile devices.

 ### PUSH_MESSAGE

 Applicable only for Wallet payments.
 This will skip the Vipps landing page and is only allowed if user is not starting the payment from own device (e.g., from a Point Of Sale device, automates and similar).
 If userFlow is `PUSH_MESSAGE`, a valid value for `$.customer.phoneNumber` is required.

 ### QR